Course Title: Advanced Manufacturing and Design

 Overview of Learning Activities

-Learning activities include formal lectures, case studies, tutorials, assignments and project presentations that underpin the theoretical fundamentals.
+You will be actively engaged in a range of learning activities such as pre-recorded lectures, case studies, tutorials, assignments and project presentations that underpin the theoretical fundamentals.
 In addition, you will have opportunities to manufacture your designs using the additive manufacturing machines available at the RMIT Centre for Additive Manufacturing.
+Delivery may be face to face, online or a mix of both.

 Overview of Learning Resources